 Le Buns boasts eco-friendly, effortlessly sexy, everyday essentials.
 These undergarments are more on the cheeky side, often with a high waist and butt-hugging design.
 The jocks come in black and white only, made from 90% GOTS certified organic cotton and 10% elastane.
 They’re chemical free, breathable and hypoallergenic.

 Eco Intimates opts for environmentally friendly materials for its garments, so it’s no surprise that organic cotton makes the cut.
-A couple of the brand’s underwear styles are made from 90% organic cotton and 10% elastane, and are said to have “magical tummy holding powers”.
-Horrah!
+The majority of the brand’s underwear styles are made from 90% organic cotton and 10% elastane, and are said to have “magical tummy holding powers”.
+Hurrah!
+It’s all ethically made in Australia and Bali.

 Bham wants to create “the world’s most powerful undies,” and it is working towards that mission by ensuring its garments are ethically made from environmentally sustainable fabrics and giving back to those in need.
 Every pair of Powerpants makes a difference with a $1 donation made to support female survivors of violence in PNG.
 Bham Powerpants are made from GOTS-certified organic cotton.